Covid case confirmed on Milford Track

 A spokesperson for Ultimate Hikes told the Herald the staff member became unwell on Saturday and failed a rapid antigen test that night.

-They then took a PCR test which has come back negative today.
+They then took a PCR test which has come back positive today.

 The staff member was a lodge attendant who was cleaning at Glade House at the time.